Facebook sacking follows stalking claims

 Facebook has fired a security engineer accused of using his access to data to stalk women online.

-Chief security offer Alex Stamos said it was important users' "information is kept secure and private".
+Chief security officer Alex Stamos in a statement to the BBC said: "We quickly investigated this situation and immediately fired the person."

+Facebook first began to investigate claims against the employee following complaints from Spyglass Security founder Jackie Stokes on Monday.

-Spyglass Security founder Jackie Stokes contacted Mr Stamos via Twitter after tweeting the accusation on Monday.
+She then contacted Mr Stamos via Twitter after tweeting her allegations.

-Facebook then told the BBC: "Although we can't comment on any individual personnel matters, we are aware of the situation and investigating."
+At the time Facebook said: "Although we can't comment on any individual personnel matters, we are aware of the situation and investigating."

+On Thursday, confirming the employees firing, Mr Stamos said: "It's important that people's information is kept secure and private when they use Facebook.

-On Thursday, Mr Stamos said: "We have strict policy controls and technical restrictions so employees only access the data they need to do their jobs - for example to fix bugs, manage customer support issues or respond to valid legal requests.
+"It's why we have strict policy controls and technical restrictions so employees only access the data they need to do their jobs - for example to fix bugs, manage customer support issues or respond to valid legal requests.

 "Employees who abuse these controls will be fired."